 When assessing uni applications, universities often look at the extracurricular activities, summer programmes and social activities that teens were involved in.
-Give your high-schoolers an edge by signing them up for this two-week programme by Summer Discovery and Yale-NUS College in Singapore in July.
+If you’re looking at options that might give your high-schoolers an edge, you could sign them up for this two-week programme by Summer Discovery and Yale-NUS College in Singapore in July.

 Who is Summer Discovery?

 With over 53 years of experience in summer programmes, Summer Discovery has made its way to Asia for the first time.
 The group’s pre-college enrichment programmes at top universities all over the world such as UCLA, UPenn and Cambridge, consist of over 300 different courses.
 These include business, medicine, law, entrepreneurship, psychology, theatre, art, sports broadcasting, STEM and political science.
 They combine academics, athletics and sightseeing, giving high-schoolers a comprehensive introduction to university life.

 Besides looking good on their uni applications, the summer programmes can give teens a taste of the majors they might be considering for university.
 If they’re yet to make up their minds, it’s also a good way for them to explore new areas of interest.
 Either way, they’ll get a teaser of university life while gaining independence, self-confidence and social skills.

 Participants meet four to five times a week (morning and afternoon) for two hours each, to take part in their choice of the following two intensive non-credit programmes by two top universities:

 #1 Leadership and Entrepreneurship programme (Yale-NUS College Singapore)

 This programme aims to develop students into ethical and effective change agents.
 Themes include personal impact, relating and influencing, organisational effectiveness, civil engagement and entrepreneurship.
 Students will be able to clarify their personal direction and leadership goals.